• Skip to primary navigation

 All the ingredients needed for this recipe with text overlay labels.

-The great thing about homemade baked beans is you can change the flavours around.
-Want BBQ beans?
+The great thing about baked beans in the slow cooker is you can change the flavours around.
+Personally, we LOVE BBQ beans.
 Add some BBQ spices or homemade BBQ sauce.
 Want curry beans?
 Add some curry powder.
 Play around with the recipe and see what you like.
 Make them spicy by adding a splash of buffalo sauce, or your favourite chilli sauce.

 Oh, and a little grated mature cheddar cheese goes a long way on these, but if you leave it out then these are vegan.